arunasubbiah/SPRINGBOARD/Capstone_Project2/README.md

 Six classification models Logistic Regression, Naïve Bayes, SVM, Decision Tree, Random Forest, Light GBM are compared based on metrics such as, Accuracy, ROC_AUC, F1 score, Recall & Precision.
 Refer to Project_Report.pdf for metrics and plots used to compare the models.

 2. Feature Selection
-feature_importances_ attribute & RFE techniques are used to remove variables that are not that significant and still have similar or better performance in much shorter training time
+feature_importances_ attribute, RFE & PCA techniques are used to remove features that are not that significant and still have similar or better performance in much shorter training time.

 3. Handling Class Imbalance
-class_weights parameter of sklearn's Logistic Regression, Resampling methods & SMOTE are analysed to handle class imbalance
+class_weights parameter of sklearn's Logistic Regression, Resampling methods & SMOTE are analysed to handle class imbalance.